joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/04/29/opinion/coronavirus-funerals-mourning.html?searchResultPosition=9

 **When Mourning Is at a Distance**\
-`More responses from letters to the editor about how readers have marked the deaths of loved ones: struggling with not saying goodbye, not being comforted in person, but also finding some solace in the collective virtual grieving.`\
+`In response to our query, readers discuss how they have marked the deaths of loved ones: struggling with not saying goodbye, not being comforted in person, but also finding some solace in the collective virtual grieving.`\
 https://nytimes.com/2020/04/29/opinion/letters/coronavirus-mourning.html?searchResultPosition=10